distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 - Generate the configuration file, based on a template, which takes care of filling the following fields:
     - `targetNameSpaces`, including the namespaces from which the certification suite has to look for auto-discovery labels.
     - `targetPodLabels`, defining the auto-discovery labels to be checked by the suite.
+    - `targetCrdFilters`, including the CRDs under test.
+    - `certifiedcontainerinfo`, including the container images to be tested by `affiliated-certification` test suite.
     - `acceptedKernelTaints`, including the tainted modules.
 - Run CNF Cert Suite with the correct parameters, being able to tune configurations like the location of the partner repository, the log level, the type of tests (intrusive or safe), etc.
+    - Currently, labels are the preferred way of selecting/omitting the test suites, however legacy focus/skip arguments are still supported.
 - Copy the log files generated in the execution in a log folder, to be uploaded to DCI afterwards.
 Four main files are gathered after the execution:
     - The created configuration file.
     - The generated `claim.json` file by the CNF Cert Suite.